XanderHere/SNAP/README.rst

 This repo demonstrates base level understanding of Python and object-orientated programming.

-## Setup
+## Run application
-This is to be run from from the command-line or any "" that can call python
+This is to be run from from the command-line

-You will need python installed to run this project
+You will need Python3 installed to run this project

-To start all you have to do is run the following from within the source directory
+To start all you have to do is run the following from within the SNAP directory

-***python ./main.py***
+***python -m snap***